bhupathii/console-text/packages/dashboard/SETUP.md

 2. Create a new project
 3. Go to Settings → API
 4. Copy the Project URL and Service Role Key
-5. Run the SQL schema from `/sql/01-create-tables.sql` in your Supabase SQL Editor
+5. **IMPORTANT**: Run the COMPLETE setup script in your Supabase SQL Editor:

+#### Database Setup:

+- First, if you have existing tables, drop them using `sql/drop-tables.sql`
+- Then run the complete setup: `sql/00-complete-setup.sql`

+This creates both the NextAuth schema (for authentication) and your application schema (for projects/messages).

 ### Step 4: Configure Vercel Environment Variables